 White Screen of Death

-This issue appears as a blank white screen when accessing your WordPress site or the admin area, often caused by a plugin, theme conflict, or a PHP error.
+This issue appears as a blank white screen when accessing your WordPress site or the admin area, often due to a plugin or theme conflict or a PHP error.

 Troubleshooting:

-• If the issue persists, check your WordPress error logs or enable WordPress debugging to identify the cause of the error.
+- If the issue persists, check your WordPress error logs or enable WordPress debugging to identify the cause.

 Final Reading: Best Malware Security Scanners